dnndev/xmp-docs/configuring-xmod-pro.md

 On the Settings tab you choose which **view** and **form** this module will display.
 You can assign just a view, just a form, or both.
 If you assign only a form, visitors will see the form as soon as they navigate to the page — perfect for "Contact Us" or feedback scenarios.

-The **Template** and **Form** dropdowns are searchable — just start typing to filter.
+The **View** and **Form** dropdowns are searchable — just start typing to filter.
 Each dropdown combines both portal-level and global items into a single list, grouped under **Portal** and **Global** headings.
 (Portal items belong to the current portal only, while Global items are shared across all portals in the DNN installation.)

 ### Custom Settings <Badge type="warning" text="Host Only" />